 The Gold Mine

-This iconic local dive’s claim to fame is the Flaming Dr. Pepper cocktail, and its funky atmosphere and arcade cabinet-lined walls bring you straight back to the 1980s.
+This iconic local dive’s claim to fame is the Flaming Dr. Pepper shot, and its funky atmosphere and arcade cabinet-lined walls bring you straight back to the 1980s.
 Dance the night away, play some pool, and hang out.

 Shopping in the French Quarter